Lero MSc (by Research) and PhD positions 2017

-Monitoring and Analysing the Performance of Large Scale Enterprise Systems
+Performance Management and Testing of Large Scale Systems

 - Efficiently distinguishing between meaningful and noisy events in a stream-based log dataset.
 In particular, the aim is to minimise false alarms by accurately determining if a given event reflects a ‘real’ abnormal system behaviour that requires intervention from a system administrator.